profile-pic

 AI-interview Questions & Answers

 Yeah.
 To exposing a Kubernetes service to the Internet, we have different options.
 One is the load balancer.
-Uh, first to the higher level is the ingress controller.
-So there is a, uh, NGINX ingress controller or issue ingress controller.
-Then that will that will take care of the exposed.
-So, actually, the ingress controller coming with an application load balancer, and this application load balancer will communicate with the worker nodes.
-And our our Kubernetes cluster worker nodes throughout the application load balancer, uh, we can able to communicate.
-And then mainly the definition, we need to mention the increase.
-Like, if the particular host, uh, the host coming, which which background, like, which, uh, backend services we need to redirect.
-So there is a higher level advanced setting like ingress.
+First, at the higher level is the ingress controller.
+So there is a NGINX ingress controller or Istio ingress controller.
+Then that will take care of the exposed.
+So, actually, the ingress controller comes with an application load balancer, and this application load balancer will communicate with the worker nodes.
+And our Kubernetes cluster worker nodes throughout the application load balancer, we can communicate.
+And then mainly the definition, we need to mention the ingress.
+Like, if the particular host, the host coming from which background, like, which backend services we need to redirect.
+So there is a higher-level advanced setting like ingress.
 And okay.
-If it's an individual objects, so, like, all single services, we don't need to, uh, go with the directly, uh, ingress level.
+If it's an individual object, so, like, all single services, we don't need to go directly to the ingress level.
 We can simply open one load balancer.
-If you say we need to connect to the Internet, we can open the public load balancer.
-The, uh, um, the service type actually, we have different types of services.
-Node port service and, um, and after that load balancer service and the cluster IP service.
-So, uh, if we choose our cluster IP service and, uh, we can, uh, send the public IP, then we can easily access our, uh, our applications from outside of outside of the world.
+If you say we need to connect to the Internet, we can open a public load balancer.
+The service type actually has different types of services.
+Node port service and, after that, load balancer service and the cluster IP service.
+So, if we choose our cluster IP service and send the public IP, then we can easily access our applications from outside the world.
 Okay.
-If our worker now sees, uh, assigned to the public IPs, then we can also use the, uh, make the using the node port.
+If our worker nodes are assigned to the public IPs, then we can also use the node port.
 So node port types are these.
-But the best recommended way is that we can go with the ingress.
-So then, uh, it will handle hundreds of applications, uh, very easily, the routing request and where we need to go, uh, which request is coming.
-All these things we can handle very easily throughout the ingress.
-If it's a individual application, we can go to any one of the method like a load balancer service, a load per service, Or sometimes for testing purpose, we can also make one, uh, the export.
-That way, we can export the product, and we can also test, uh, when we are exporting, then, uh, yeah, it will it will access to the, uh, public Internet.
+But the best-recommended way is to go with the ingress.
+So then, it will handle hundreds of applications very easily, routing requests and where we need to go, which request is coming.
+All these things we can handle very easily through the ingress.
+If it's an individual application, we can go to any one of the methods like a load balancer service, a load balancer service, or sometimes for testing purposes, we can also make one export.
+That way, we can export the product, and we can also test when we are exporting, then, yeah, it will access the public Internet.

 Yeah.
-Uh, Yeah.
-In coming to, uh, scaling policies, we have different types of scalings like HPA, VPA, and there is a node level and port level.
-Coming to exert this question, this is a port level.
+In coming to scaling policies, we have different types of scalings like HPA, VPA, and there is a node level and port level.
+Coming to this question, this is a port level.
 So horizontal port auto scaling, HPA.
-I'm coming to here.
-Yes.
-Uh, if, uh, if the any particular application is, uh, taking the more load in the particular time.
-So always, we don't need to go and adjust the the number of replicas in that time.
-So better we can create 1 HPA.
-So here, HPA, we can, uh, create based on the target metrics, like CPU utilization, memory utilization.
-Like example, we take and take the memory utilization.
-In in normal hours, so, uh, 2 replicas is enough.
-Uh, like, uh, 2 number of course.
-2 number of course is enough, uh, to to to balance the complete load.
-But even the pay covers, if the more customers increase, that time we require the more resources, like more memory and more CPU.
-So in this case, just I will, uh, the target metric is the memory.
-So just I will, uh, make the memory utilization percentage.
-Example, uh, if I'm making the 70 percentage, the memory utilization is 70 percentage.
-So if the load is increased to balance the the target value number, then automatically, it will increase the more number of replicas based on our minimum value and maximum value.
-So if example, I put the 2 replicas.
-So in the normal hours, 2 is enough.
-In the peak hours, so, uh, the memory, uh, the memory resource is not sufficient, then automatically it will launch more number of parts, like 3 parts, 4 parts, 5 parts.
-To to maintain the target value, it will launch, scale, and automatically scale out.
+I'm coming to this.
+If any particular application is taking more load at a particular time, we don't need to go and adjust the number of replicas in that time.
+So, we can create 1 HPA.
+So, HPA can be created based on the target metrics, like CPU utilization, memory utilization.
+For example, we take memory utilization.
+In normal hours, 2 replicas are enough to balance the complete load.
+But even if more customers increase, we require more resources, like more memory and more CPU.
+In this case, just the target metric is memory.
+So, I make the memory utilization percentage.
+For example, if I make it 70%, the memory utilization is 70%.
+If the load is increased to balance the target value, then automatically it will increase the number of replicas based on our minimum and maximum values.
+For example, I put 2 replicas.
+In normal hours, 2 is enough.
+In peak hours, if the memory resource is not sufficient, then automatically it will launch more replicas, like 3, 4, 5.
+To maintain the target value, it will launch, scale, and automatically scale out.
 Okay.
 If there is no load, then again it will decrease.
-Um, simply, it's, uh, on kind of, uh, load balancing in the pod level HPA.
+Simply, it's a kind of load balancing in the pod level HPA.

-Yeah.
-Coming to 0 down, uh, 0 downtime.
-Actually, the Kubernetes view already view this beautiful feature.
-So when we, uh, when we make changes to any application, uh, then automatically so it will follow on strategy, like, uh, rolling update percentage.
-Like so example, 3, uh, we have an application.
-That application has 3 ports.
-So 3 ports at a time with not destroy.
-So here, simply migrating means so first, we need to delete here and create in the ender, uh, ender worker node simply in the ender cluster.
-So in this case, if you follow the, uh, updating strategy, uh, so here, first, it will create only 1.
-First, it will destroy simply terminated.
-First, it will terminate 1 port.
-If it is successfully terminated and recreated, then only it will go to the next port.
-So in this case, always the, uh, um, uh, remaining parts is available.
-Example, in the 3 customers, 2 parts is available.
-Uh, the 2 parts will send the request.
-There is no downtime zero downtime.
-Simply, we can call as the the, uh, the, uh, the kind is the deployment.
-So, uh, there's a by uh, the Kubernetes provided feature only.
-So there is no, uh, downtime here in this case by following this update strategy.
+Coming to zero downtime.
+Actually, the Kubernetes view already views this beautiful feature.
+So when we make changes to any application, then it will automatically follow our strategy, like a rolling update percentage.
+For example, we have an application with 3 ports.
+So, 3 ports are updated at a time without destroying any of them.
+Here, simply migrating means we first need to delete and recreate in the ender worker node in the ender cluster.
+So, in this case, if you follow the updating strategy, first, it will create only 1, then it will terminate 1 port.
+If it's successfully terminated and recreated, then only it will go to the next port.
+So, in this case, the remaining parts are always available.
+For example, in the case of 3 customers, 2 parts are available.
+The 2 parts will send the request.
+There is no downtime, zero downtime.
+Simply, we can call this the deployment.
+There's a feature provided by Kubernetes only.
+So, there's no downtime here in this case by following this update strategy.

 Yeah.
 Yeah.
-We are coming to the infrastructure and mainly especially Kubernetes infrastructure means first, uh, we need to create, uh, a number of master nodes.
-And, uh, as it's always you can better we can go to the, uh, high availability.
-So more number of control plane nodes.
-The based on the, uh, the rules.
-We are like, always hard number of nodes we need to choose, like, 3 nodes or 5 nodes.
-So first, we can take, uh, control plane nodes we need to launch.
-And after launching the control plane nodes, then and here in the coming to this, uh, so it's a based on kind of clusters.
-If it's a AKS, we don't need to worry the all these things.
-So once we when we're launching the AKS cluster, that time only it will do the all options, like a Kubernetes version and, uh, worker mode information, how many worker mode tools, uh, we require, what is the size of worker mode tools, And this, uh, and the CNN plug in, uh, container network interface plug in, which set of plug in we need to use for the networking.
-So all these on-site ranges, everything, uh, we can configure very easily.
+We are coming to the infrastructure and mainly especially Kubernetes infrastructure means first, we need to create a number of master nodes.
+And as it's always better, we can go for high availability.
+So, we need more number of control plane nodes.
+Based on the rules, we are always choosing a hard number of nodes, like 3 nodes or 5 nodes.
+So first, we can take the control plane nodes we need to launch.
+And after launching the control plane nodes, we come to this kind of clusters.
+If it's an AKS, we don't need to worry about all these things.
+So once we launch the AKS cluster, at that time, it will do all the options, like a Kubernetes version and worker node information, how many worker nodes we require, what is the size of worker nodes, and this, and the CNI plug-in, which set of plug-ins we need to use for networking.
+So all these on-site ranges, everything, we can configure very easily.
 Okay.
-If we come into the on premises, so that is a little bit difficult.
-1st, we need to create master nodes and after, uh, some tools like Kubernetes, uh, like Kubernetes, kubectl.
-So the main the fundamental components is there.
-With the help of the cube CTL, we can form the cluster.
-Uh, for us to, uh, we need to choose our, uh, number of nodes.
-Like, some of the nodes is branch to control plane nodes, some of the nodes is branch to the workers.
+If we come to on-premises, that is a little bit difficult.
+First, we need to create master nodes and after, some tools like Kubernetes, kubectl.
+So, the main fundamental components are there.
+With the help of the kubeadm tool, we can form the cluster.
+We need to choose our number of nodes.
+Like, some of the nodes are part of the control plane nodes, some of the nodes are part of the workers.
 Then after, we can join.
-And here also, Vivnet and, uh, like, CNA plug ins.
-Like, maybe it's a Vivenet CNI or Azure CNA.
+And here also, VNet and CNI plug-ins.
+Like, maybe it's a VNet CNI or Azure CNI.
 We can configure everything, and we can form the cluster.
-So these all process we can do using the Terraform.
-So, uh, in the of, uh, especially for cloud, AWS, Azure, Google Cloud, if you want to provision the clusters in their infrastructure, we know, uh, we know it to go manually go open the portal under here by using the UI.
-From the UI, we can select option presence.
+So, these all processes we can do using the Terraform.
+So, in the case of, especially for cloud, AWS, Azure, Google Cloud, if you want to provision the clusters in their infrastructure, we know, we can go manually to open the portal under here by using the UI.
+From the UI, we can select the option for provisioning.
 There is no need to worry.
-From the script, simple, the Terraform script, we can close in all these resources.
-In the Terraform, we will mention, uh, based on the other.
-The first other is first, we need to create the Kubernetes cluster.
-And after once, uh, within the creation of the cluster, the properties is the kashla of, uh, cluster properties.
-So in these properties, we can mention all these we may we will need plug in inside the ranges, a number of our proposed, uh, everything.
-Once the cluster is, uh, created, if you want to integrate this cluster to any other resources, then next thing, uh, you, uh, you can add, uh, the integration details like as your container registry.
-If you want to integrate our AKS cluster to ASR, then we can add 1, uh, one more resource integration in the Terraform also.
-Everything, the infrastructure as a code, everything we can then, uh, using the Terraform, uh, for including Kubernetes setup also.
+From the script, a simple Terraform script, we can create all these resources.
+In the Terraform, we will mention, based on the other.
+The first other is, first, we need to create the Kubernetes cluster.
+And after once, the creation of the cluster, the properties is the cluster properties.
+So, in these properties, we can mention all these we may need plug-ins inside the ranges, a number of our proposed, everything.
+Once the cluster is created, if you want to integrate this cluster to any other resources, then next thing, you can add, the integration details like your container registry.
+If you want to integrate our AKS cluster to ASR, then we can add one more resource integration in the Terraform also.
+Everything, the infrastructure as a code, everything we can then, using the Terraform, for including Kubernetes setup also.

 Yeah.
-Coming to far life cycle, uh, for, uh, it have, uh, uh, uh, def it have number of life cycle.
-1st is the initializing mode.
-1st, the part is the need to come into the initialization.
+Coming to the far life cycle, for it has, definitely, it has a number of life cycles.
+The first is the initializing mode.
+First, the part is the need to come into the initialization.
 Before that, there's a pending stage.
 Okay.
-Uh, 1st, the processes, 1st, the parties need to allocate with us, uh, the particular local node based on the health checks and condition, everything.
+The first process is, the parties need to allocate with us, the particular local node based on the health checks and condition, everything.
 So if it's still not able to assign to any worker node, that condition, simply that state, we can call as a pending state.
-Once it's allocated to the, uh, worker node, then after, uh, so here, again, a number, uh, different stages is there.
+Once it's allocated to the worker node, then after, so here, again, a number of different stages is there.
 Okay.
-If it is the first the process is the initialization.
-Once, uh, uh, that is the initialization stage.
-Once the initialization is completed, everything, uh, going to the smooth, then it will still come into the running state.
-Or if any ECCs fail, then it will come into the cache loop backup state.
-Then the cache loop backup state is a different reasons.
-Maybe, uh, like, uh, our resources are not sufficient, uh, after locating, and, uh, maybe any errors is there in our application.
-So, uh, so it will enter the crash loop back up state.
-So, um, pending state, initialization, crash loop back up state, and a running state, and comp if you see it's a job, then one more stage also called completed state.
-Also completed state.
+If it is the first process, the initialization is the first process.
+Once that is the initialization stage.
+Once the initialization is completed, everything, going to the smooth, then it will still come into the running state.
+Or if any errors occur, then it will come into the cache loop backup state.
+Then the cache loop backup state is a different reason.
+Maybe, like, our resources are not sufficient, after locating, and maybe any errors are there in our application.
+So, it will enter the crash loop back up state.
+So, the pending state, initialization, crash loop back up state, and a running state, and if you see it's a job, then one more stage also called completed state.
+Also, completed state.
 Finally, it's a terminating state.
 So these are the Kubernetes state life cycle.
-It will follow an other put under mainly the restart policy.
-Based on our restart policy, I'll say it will behave the life cycle will behave like this.
-Like example, the by default, the restart policy is the, uh, uh, always.
-So if it's, uh, anything has happened, automatically, it will restart Or if we can mention only failure, look, if something has happened, that time only, it will restart the port.
-Like like that, these are the port life cycle policies, and we can also control, uh, using some, uh, probes, like a liveness probe, readiness probe, so and startup probe.
-So, uh, if you want to take the particular action, like, if you want to restart, uh, the pod, uh, when the pod is, uh, uh, an example, you want to execute the particular operation when, uh, that will execute only, uh, the part is, uh, uh, running simply live in this probe.
+It will follow another policy mainly the restart policy.
+Based on our restart policy, I'll say it will behave like this.
+Like, the default restart policy is always.
+So if it's anything has happened, automatically, it will restart.
+Or if we mention only failure, look, if something has happened, that time only, it will restart the port.
+Like that, these are the pod life cycle policies, and we can also control using some probes, like a liveness probe, readiness probe, so and startup probe.
+So, if you want to take the particular action, like, if you want to restart the pod, when the pod is, an example, you want to execute the particular operation when, that will execute only, the part is, running simply live in this probe.
 So we can execute that condition.
-Like, we can also apply these probes, uh, in this, uh, uh, part life cycle.
-Based on these probes, uh, it it will act.
-So mainly, these are the main things, like, uh, the life cycle stages.
-Uh, the simply creation, the container creation and termination process.
+Like, we can also apply these probes in this part life cycle.
+Based on these probes, it will act.
+So mainly, these are the main things, the life cycle stages, the simple creation, the container creation and termination process.

-Yeah.
-I'm coming to log in.
-Yeah.
-Logging architecture.
-Yeah.
-And, uh, so we are using, uh, based on our our kind of Kubernetes cluster.
-Okay.
-If we use the any, uh, issue, uh, any crowd provided Kubernetes cluster, like EKS, EKS, then better we can go to the, uh, uh, they provided, uh, uh, uh, logging system.
-Like example, if you take the EKS, And AKS, their logging system, uh, is the Azure monitor.
-The Azure monitor, just we enable the applicator, uh, container in size.
-When we enable the container in size, then you can completely, uh, monitor our logs and metrics and everything.
-Uh, so and and that is provided by Zoom.
-So, uh, internally, if our applica if our cluster or anything is affected also, we can able to, uh, we can able to, uh, check the history of the logs and everything because there's outside of our cluster.
-So, uh, um, that is one thing.
+Yeah, I'm coming to log in.
+I'm logging into the architecture.
+And, so we are using our Kubernetes cluster.
+If we use any issue, any crowd-provided Kubernetes cluster, like EKS, then we can go to the logging system they provide.
+For example, if you take EKS or AKS, their logging system is the Azure monitor.
+The Azure monitor enables the application container in size.
+When we enable the container insight, then you can completely monitor our logs and metrics and everything.
+So, that is provided by Zoom.
+So, internally, if our cluster or anything is affected, we can check the history of the logs and everything because it's outside of our cluster.
+So, that is one thing.
 And okay.
-If it is our on premises thing, then in this case also, we can use our own tools like promo tiers.
-Actual promo tiers is a very best, uh, it will provide more number of metrics, uh, uh, uh, more than all tools.
-So, uh, but, uh, okay.
-Uh, Prometheus for metrics.
-And if you can also configure the loki.
-Loki is for only, uh, the lagging, uh, locks, uh, locks monitoring.
-So help of this Loki, Grafana.
-We can provide our our own system and some more system, uh, and some more log monitoring things also, the ELK.
+If it is our on-premises thing, then in this case also, we can use our own tools like Prometheus.
+Prometheus is a very best tool, it will provide more numbers of metrics, more than all tools.
+So, but, okay.
+Prometheus for metrics.
+And if you can also configure Loki.
+Loki is for only log monitoring.
+It helps us with the help of this Loki, Grafana.
+We can provide our own system and some more log monitoring things also, the ELK.
 ELK starts.
-And, um, and yeah.
-Coming this is all of our internal things and user provided things.
+And yeah.
+Coming to this is all of our internal things and user-provided things.
 You can also use the external services like Dynatrace.
-Dynatrace also will provide, uh, very good.
-In present, uh, in present project, we are using the Dynatrace.
-It will, uh, it will provide all metrics very detailed.
-So there is also good, uh, logging architecture.
-And coming to previous projects, I implemented, uh, these things, Prometheus, Grafana, Loki.
-So that is also probably very detailed, uh, information.
-And, uh, in Azure also, we can and, yeah, I and AWS also, we can enable the container insights, and we can directly own the cloud provided systems.
-So, uh, better so, uh, the which one is better means based on our targeted, uh, cluster.
+Dynatrace also will provide very good information.
+In the present project, we are using the Dynatrace.
+It will provide all metrics very detailed.
+So, there is also good logging architecture.
+And coming to previous projects, I implemented these things, Prometheus, Grafana, Loki.
+So, that is also probably very detailed information.
+And, in Azure also, we can and, I and AWS also, we can enable the container insights, and we can directly own the cloud-provided systems.
+So, better the which one is better means based on our targeted cluster.
 Like, where our cluster is there and how we will configure.
-Based on that, uh, we can definitely choose one goal amount to reduce, which will help to the completely, uh, uh, logging the information like node metrics.
-Any problems is there, no. We can cover the node metrics and node blocks.
-And, uh, we can, uh, we can also uh, uh, make a product application center application, cluster level, application level.
-Uh, we can cover, uh, uh, always.
-And, uh, and here and coming to debugging section, yeah, uh, we can easily debug.
-If it's on premises, we can also debug the control payloads.
-The key point of Kubernetes is the debugging these, uh, the system applications.
-Uh, in the cube system namespace, some of the critical applications is there, like core DNS, and after that, daemon sites.
-And, uh, so, uh, the what are the applications within this our our cube proxy, uh, within the cube system namespace that is a belongs to the system critical applications.
-With the help of that, we can easy, uh, we can easily debug very challenging applications also in the Kubernetes.
+Based on that, we can definitely choose one goal amount to reduce, which will help to completely logging the information like node metrics.
+Any problems are there, no. We can cover the node metrics and node logs.
+And, we can make a product application center, cluster level, application level.
+We can cover always.
+And here and coming to debugging section, yeah, we can easily debug.
+If it's on-premises, we can also debug the control plane.
+The key point of Kubernetes is the debugging these system applications.
+In the cube system namespace, some of the critical applications are there, like core DNS, and after that, daemon sets.
+And, so, the applications within this cube proxy, within the cube system namespace, that are belong to the system critical applications.
+With the help of that, we can easily debug very challenging applications also in the Kubernetes.

-Yeah.
 I'm coming to sensitive information.
-Yeah.
-The Kubernetes already provided the full feature, secrets.
+The Kubernetes already provides the full feature, secrets.
 There is a call as a secret.
-So we can, uh, we can put our all sensitive information in the form of the secret.
-The secret is the, uh, encrypted format.
-The information is stored in the encrypted format.
-So it's a completely secured, and we can easily integrate it to our applications from secrets.
-We can easily access our sensitive information, uh, from the secret, and we will also maintain them very securely, uh, using the secrets.
-That is, uh, uh, that is Kubernetes world provided thing, secrets.
+So we can put our all sensitive information in the form of a secret.
+The secret is an encrypted format.
+The information is stored in an encrypted format.
+So it's completely secured, and we can easily integrate it to our applications from secrets.
+We can easily access our sensitive information from the secret, and we will also maintain it very securely using secrets.
+That is, the Kubernetes world provides this thing, secrets.
 And coming to actionable tools.
-The actionable tools also there, like, vault, key vault.
-So, uh, we can also maintain our sensitive information in the key vault, and we can integrate the keyword to the our our Kubernetes applications.
-Um, now that is also that is the actional, uh, actional, uh, actional service to make the sensitive information secret.
-And the default one inbuilt feature is the, uh, uh, the secret object in Kubernetes.
-And, yeah, uh, and, uh, that is the 2 things.
-And we can also, um, yeah, come into securities, image security, like, uh, Docker image security also, we can provide using the private registries and the JFrog registries.
-Yeah.
-Mainly, we can I can simply say the best thing is a secret, the won't provide a secret, the Kubernetes provided secret?
+The actionable tools also exist, like vault, key vault.
+So we can also maintain our sensitive information in key vault, and we can integrate key vault to our Kubernetes applications.
+Now, that is also an actionable service to make sensitive information secret.
+And the default inbuilt feature is the secret object in Kubernetes.
+And, yes, that is one of the two things.
+We can also come into security, image security, like Docker image security, which we can provide using private registries and JFrog registries.
 Yes.
-The external service, sir, we can go to the vault, key vault.
-And, uh, and yeah.
-And okay.
-If in the CACD pipeline, if we go we we will manage in from the c CNE pipeline.
-Here also, there is a one, uh, uh, one section is the, uh, credential section.
-In this credential section, we can, uh, we can store our data, uh, data.
-That is also in the entry format only.
+The best thing is secrets, and Kubernetes provides secrets.
+Yes.
+The external service is, we can go to vault, key vault.
+And yeah.
+If in the CICD pipeline, if we go, we will manage it from the CNE pipeline.
+Here also, there is a section, the credential section.
+In this credential section, we can store our data.
+That is also in entry format only.